 Well either!
 But generally it’s better to freeze a meal that is cooked first.
 Freezing raw vegetables and then cooking them can make for a very mushy meal!

-Simply the best way for superior tasting food is to cook first and freeze.
+Generally, the best way for good freezer meals is to cook first and freeze.
 Then re-heat and serve.

 I’m still not sure.
 I have tried freezing meals in the past and I didn’t like the taste of the food when it was re-heated.